mbuesch/letmein/README.md

 - It has a replay protection.
 Replaying a knock packet sequence does not result in a successful authentication.
 - A MiM attack has no security impact.
 - It only opens the port for the IP address that made the knock request.
 By default for both IPv4 and IPv6, if available.
 This behavior can be adjusted with the `-4` and `-6` client command line options.
+- letmein does not link to libraries (.so) written in unsafe languages, except for the ones required by the operating system or by the Rust compiler.
+The only dynamically linked libraries are:
+  - libc.so
+  - libm.so
+  - libgcc_s.so
+  - linux-vdso.so

 ## Security analysis